cleano01/study-kubernetes/11-namespace/README.md

 -----------------
 * Namespace:

-  Isolation resources and rules for the cluster
+  Isolation resources and rules for the cluster.